Azure/meta-azure-service-broker/docs/azure-document-db.md

 [Azure DocumentDB](https://azure.microsoft.com/en-us/services/documentdb/) is a NoSQL document database service designed from the ground up to natively support JSON and JavaScript directly inside the database engine.

+## Behaviors

+### Provision

+  1. Create a DocumentDB account.

+### Provision-Poll

+  1. Check whether creating the DocumentDB account succeeds or not.
+If yes then go to 2, else retry 1.

+  2. Create a database.

+### Bind

+  1. Collect credentials.

+### Unbind

+  Do nothing.

+### Deprovision

+  1. Delete the DocumentDB account.

+### Deprovision-Poll

+  1. Check whether deleting the DocumentDB account succeeds or not.

 ## Create an Azure DocumentDB service

 1. Get the service name and plans